 Search for “companies that help seniors downsize and declutter” in Google to find local organizations that provide these services in your area.

-You will notice in the list above of reasons as to why most seniors keep their stuff that a prevailing theme has to do with sentiment and memories.
-So how do you deal with this issue or help your parents deal with sentimental clutter?
+You will notice in the list above of reasons as to why most seniors keep their stuff that a prevailing theme has to do with sentimental items and the memories they hold.
+This is a very common issue that can derail your decluttering efforts.

 One thing to acknowledge and assure your parents of is that you are not getting rid of things completely.
 In other words – it’s not ALL going away.

-An entire set of tools that haven’t been used in years can be whittled down to 5 items or so.
-As I said earlier, an entire set of dishes that haven’t been used in a long time can be brought down to 1 plate or 1 setting.
+An entire set of tools or dishes that haven’t been used in years can be whittled down to 5 items or so.
 The memories and the sentimental value will still remain, it just doesn’t have to include everything in the set.

 In an article in the TimesUnion about companies that help seniors downsize, journalist Wendy Liberatore interviewed professional organizers, caregivers and seniors about the process of dealing with removing years of accumulated “stuff” from their homes.